 - Security cameras at strategic locations in the public right of way to aid investigation (not surveillance)

-- California Violence Intervention and Prevention grant application and collaboration with local leaders to launch a Berkeley Ceasefire Program
+- California Violence Intervention and Prevention grant

 - Flex Team for Problem-Oriented Policing